slidevjs/slidev/docs/themes/write-a-theme.md

 }
 ```

 To publish your theme, simply run `npm publish` and you are good to go.
-There is not build process required (which means you can directly publish `.vue` and `.ts` files, Slidev is smart enough to understand them).
+There is no build process required (which means you can directly publish `.vue` and `.ts` files, Slidev is smart enough to understand them).

 Theme contribution points follow the same conventions as local customization, please refer to [the docs for the naming conventions](/custom/).

 ## Color Schema

-By default, Slidev assumes themes are supporting both light mode and dark mode.
+By default, Slidev assumes themes support both light mode and dark mode.
 If you only want your theme be presented in a designed color schema, you will need to specify it explicitly in `package.json`

 ```json
 // package.json